gajendrabisht/game-of-life/README.md

 # Tests

-Rules of Evolution are present in CellTest.java
+Rules of Evolution are tested in CellTest.java